codica2/timebot/docs.md

                   }
                 },
                 {
-                  "id": "66",
+                  "id": "72",
                   "type": "teams",
                   "attributes": {
-                    "name": "Jan Michael Vincent",
+                    "name": "Squanchy",
-                    "description": "Great, now I have to take over an entire planet because of your stupid boobs."
+                    "description": "It's fine, everything is fine.
+Theres an infinite number of realities Morty and in a few dozen of those I got lucky and turned everything back to normal."
                   },
                   "relationships": {
                     "projects": {